AkifumiSato/nextjs-issue-demo-explicit-specification-no-store/README.md

-# Nextjs issue demo explicit specification `no-store`
+# Next.js@RC issue demo explicit specification `no-store`

+title: [Next.js@RC] dynamic/static rendering depends on whether `no-store` is specified or is the default.

 ## To Reproduce